cmusatyalab/gabriel-lego/README.md

 ## Server
 Running the server application using Docker is advised.
 If you want to install from source, please see [Dockerfile](Dockerfile) for details.

+## Lego Set

+We used the [lego set](https://www.amazon.com/LEGO-6000207-Life-Of-George/dp/B005UFAG1S) when building this application.
+Any standard lego bricks would work.
+However, these bricks need to be placed on this particular [lego board](lego-board.pdf).
+Print the board on a piece of paper would also work.

 # How to Run
 ## Client